minnesotanlp/artifacts-of-llmgendata/preference/README.md

 ## Prerequisites

-To run the codes for preference results, run the following script on the terminal:
+Before running the codes for preference results, run the following script on the terminal to install all required packages:
   ```sh
   pip install -r requirements.txt
   ```